kurajo/.github/README.md

 # .github

-This repository holds configuration and other relevant files for Raphus Systems' GitHub organization.
+This repository holds configuration and other relevant files for Kurajo's GitHub organization.